Keurig Dr Pepper to create 50 jobs with opening of Co Kildare plant

 Keurig Dr Pepper was formed in 2018 with the $21 billion (€19.5 billion) merger of Keurig Green Mountain and Dr Pepper Snapple Group.
 It has a market capitalisation of more than $35 billion and is the seventh-largest food and beverage company in the US, with annual revenues of over $11 billion and in excess of 25,000 employees.

-Headquartered in Burlingon, Massachusetts and Plano, Texas, the company has 27 manufacturing locations and over 100 warehouses and distribution centres globally.
+Headquartered in Burlington, Massachusetts and Plano, Texas, the company has 27 manufacturing locations and more than 100 warehouses and distribution centres globally.

 ‘Exciting time’